greenina/TWIX/DP3.md

-- What about making "?" mark bigger?
-    Applied on our prototype

 - What about recommending new users to click "?" mark?
     Applied to our prototype.

-       - Made our "?" mark more attractive
+       - Will make our "?" mark more attractive in a high-fidelity prototype by size.

-             When the wish list is empty, text balloon shows above "?" mark of recommending to click it.
+       - When the wish list is empty, text balloon shows above "?" mark of recommending to click it.

-- Login and Sign up are to trivial to include as a task
+- Login and Sign up are to trivial to include as a task/Task seems to be feature driven.
     - Changed the wording of our task, while making the previous observation we made not to be effected by the change of the task wording change.

-    - Looking through the site, Login, Sign up, and selecting the companion was Task1, but we judged that surfing through the site is one major task of our end-to-end scenario.
-Getting hints about components that implies eco-friendliness of items, and was a big and major part of previous Task1.
-We actually emphasized it to our observers, and to speak it out everything they think of it during the observation.

-- Would be better if something more unique than other shopping sites are added more./I wish you focus more on why people hesitate to buy eco friendly thing and real problem in the process of buying.
-    Companion will give a feedback/response to user's action not only in myPage but in most parts of the whole user scenario.
-In the process of devising such an brilliant way, we focused on the hesitation points of people when buying eco-friendly product.
-    We decided to apply it to our high-fidelity prototype.

-- Task seems to be feature driven.

     **Previous Task**

     1. Sign up, select your companion and name it, then login
     2. Put three items that you think are eco-friendly and one item that you think is not to the wish list
     3. Remove like of a non eco-friendly item, and add an eco-friendly one by your own decision

     **Revised Task**

     1. Get hints which implies the item's eco-friendliness.
     2. Put three items that you think are eco-friendly and one item that you think is not, to the wish list.
     3. Make your companion's state "healthy"

-   - More user focused than feature focused
+    - More "user focused" than "feature focused"
     - No difference in scenario due to change of the task.(When you try to add item to the wish list without being logged in, the prototype makes you log in or sign up.)
+      - Looking through the site, Login, Sign up, and selecting the companion was Task1, but we judged that surfing through the site is one major task of our end-to-end scenario.
+Getting hints about components that implies eco-friendliness of items, and was a big and major part of previous Task1.
+We actually emphasized it to our observers, and to speak it out everything they think of it during the observation.

+- Would be better if something more unique than other shopping sites are added more./I wish you focus more on why people hesitate to buy eco-friendly thing and real problem in the process of buying.
+    Companion will give a feedback/response to user's action not only in myPage but in most parts of the whole user scenario.
+In the process of devising such an brilliant way, we focused on the hesitation points of people when buying eco-friendly product in our high-fidelity prototype.

 - Recommending to scroll down to users may be distracting Instead of recommending to scroll down, we may make the scroll bar a bit more attractive so that users realize there's something more below.